KenGordon/bidding-auction-servers/production/deploy/azure/terraform/environment/demo/README.md

 1. Modify all of the variables in buyer.tf or seller.tf.
 1.  `terraform init && terraform apply` from within the buyer or seller directory.
 1. If everything was configured properly, the stack should be created on Azure.
-1. Install VN2 (Virtual Node 2) helm chart.
+1. Install VN2 (Virtual Node 2) helm chart services.
+1. Install buyer/seller service Helm chart under `services/app/helm`.